FOREX-Dollar rebounds after Fed's Williams adds support for rate hike

 San Francisco Fed President John Williams on Thursday said that, if the U.S. central bank waited too long to raise rates, it could be costly for the economy and that a possible rate hike in September should be in play.

 Those comments added to statements perceived as hawkish from New York Fed President William Dudley and Atlanta Fed President Dennis Lockhart in recent days.
-They also came after an essay Williams published this week calling for a recalibration of the Fed's long-term goals, which had fueled some speculation that the Fed would not raise rates this year.
+They also came after an essay the San Francisco Fed chief published this week calling for a recalibration of the Fed's long-term goals, which had fueled some speculation this week that the Fed would not raise rates this year.

-"Williams'comments yesterday reversed people's interpretation of his comments earlier in the week," said Ian Gordon, FX strategist at Bank of America Merrill Lynch in New York.
-"It increased the implied probability of hikes."
+While the dollar index, which measures the greenback against a basket of six major rivals, was last up 0.42 percent at 94.553 , it remained on track for a more than 1 percent decline for the week given that skepticism over a 2016 Fed rate hike.

-While the dollar index, which measures the greenback against a basket of six major rivals, was last up 0.37 percent at 94.508 , it remained on track for a 1.3 percent decline for the week given the earlier skepticism over a 2016 Fed rate hike.
-That would mark its second straight week of losses.
+"(Williams') comments have provided the market with a little bit of an excuse to take some profits on the dollar declines," said Omer Esiner, chief market analyst at Commonwealth Foreign Exchange Inc in Washington, in reference to profit-taking on "short" bets against the dollar.

-Analysts also said traders were likely taking profits on short bets against the dollar on nervousness about having bets against the U.S. currency ahead of the weekend.
+Analysts said the profit-taking on bets against the dollar was also fueled by nervousness about having too big a bet against the U.S. currency ahead of the weekend.

-"The dollar had taken a pretty big tumble in the first part of this week, so people had gotten short the dollar and now they're just buying back," said Greg Anderson, global head of foreign exchange strategy at BMO Capital Markets in New York.
+"The dollar had taken a pretty big tumble in the first part of this week, so people had gotten short the dollar and now they're just buying back because it's the weekend," said Greg Anderson, global head of foreign exchange strategy at BMO Capital Markets in New York.

-Against the yen, the dollar was last up 0.36 percent at 100.22 yen, but was set for its fourth straight week of losses against the yen.
+Against the yen, the dollar was last up 0.33 percent at 100.20 yen.
 (Reporting by Sam Forgione; Editing by Jonathan Oatis)